Examining Works that Complicate Categorical Notions of Gender

 Having thoroughly evaluated Cézanne’s works as a class, students formed smaller groups to delve into the remaining objects in the room.

 “Bridget and I sought to create clusters of objects in which comparison would serve to illuminate resonances, but also dissonances and defamiliarization.
 For example, how is the violence of picturing enslaved women made palpable, but potentially also redirected, when we think about the scalar differences between a daguerreotype small enough to be held in one’s hand (and which quite literally reflects the viewer) and Carrie Mae Weems’ large-format photoconceptual works, which build on a similar set of historical archives?
-How might a fragment of an ancient Roman Endymion sculpture and a mid-20th century monumental bronze of an infant allow us to think about how sculpture stages bodies and subjectivities in formation?
+How might a fragment of an ancient Roman Endymion sculpture and a mid-twentieth century monumental bronze of an infant allow us to think about how sculpture stages bodies and subjectivities in formation?
 These are works of art that would never meet within a historical or curatorial orbit; having them available in the study room, however, really allows us to use the museum as a laboratory.” – Irene Small

-A&A graduate student Nicole-Ann Lobo emphasized the benefit of seeing these objects first-hand: "Getting to examine Yasamusa Morimura's Aimai-no-bi in person was truly amazing, because it would be very difficult for a digital reproduction to capture the intricate shape of the fan as it obscures and reveals the posed Morimura.”
+A&A graduate student Nicole-Ann Lobo emphasized the benefit of seeing these objects first-hand: "Getting to examine Yasamusa Morimura's Aimai-no-bi in person was truly amazing because it would be very difficult for a digital reproduction to capture the intricate shape of the fan as it obscures and reveals the posed Morimura.”
 She said.
 “The play of light and movement of the object in space really enlivened my understanding of Morimura's artistic technique with this work, and getting to visit the collection to engage this and other objects was inspiring.”